Skip to Main Content

 Choosing a citation manager, tutorials, and more

-• Office 2021 (desktop version of Word) can only connect to either EndNote Desktop or EndNote Online, but not both at the same time using the Cite While You Write (CWYW) plugin.
+• The CWYW plugin can only connect to either EndNote Desktop OR EndNote Online, but not both at the same time.

 EndNote Collaboration Solutions